 What is the NEM update schedule?

-The NEM update began in the second quarter of 2015, and is anticipated to be submitted to the FAA for acceptance in the second quarter of 2016.
+The NEM update began in the second quarter of 2015, and is anticipated to be submitted to the FAA for acceptance in the fourth quarter of 2017.
 A more detailed schedule is posted on the Schedule tab of this website which will be updated as appropriate.
 Dates, times, and locations of public involvement opportunities will be announced on the Public Involvement tab.

 Who is involved in the NEM update and what are their roles and responsibilities?

 All interested parties are encouraged to participate in the study.
 Please use the information provided in the Contacts tab on the Home Page for information on submitting any comments or questions.